Lucky: No Time for Love

-Lucky: No Time For Love is a 2005 Indian Hindi-language romance film depicting the story of two lovers in war-torn Russia written and directed by Radhika Rao and Vinay Sapru.
-The film stars Mithun Chakraborty, Salman Khan and Sneha Ullal.
+Lucky: No Time For Love, shortly known as Lucky is a 2005 Indian Hindi-language romantic drama film directed by Radhika Rao and Vijay Sapru.
+It depicts the story of two lovers in war-torn Russia.
+The film stars Salman Khan and Sneha Ullal.

 Plot

 Lucky Negi is the daughter of Mr. Negi who works for Mr. Sekhri, the Indian Ambassador to Russia who has a son named Aditya.
 Lucky is a quiet, yet studious girl and lives with her parents as well as younger sister.

 One day, while going to school, Lucky's bicycle tire goes flat and she ends up being the victim of an attempted rape by a young Russian.
 She manages to escape and hides in a parked car while the rapist is chased away by the car's owner, Aditya.
 Unaware of his "cargo", Aditya drives the car to meet his father until he is stopped at a check-post.
 That's when he discovers Lucky sitting in the back seat.
 During the checking, a terrorist attack occurs and utter chaos ensues.
 Aditya and Lucky manage to escape and hide in an isolated graveyard.
 Meanwhile, Sekhri and Negi recruit a private investigator, retired Colonel Pindi Das Kapoor, to locate their children.
 Just as Colonel Kapoor finds the graveyard, Aditya is forced to leave with Lucky when she accidentally drinks water poisoned by the terrorists.
 Aditya then manages to persuade a local doctor to take him and Lucky in, where she receives treatment.
 When the two eventually leave the doctor under pressing circumstances, a series of events ensues as they struggle to return to their families.
 Aditya and Lucky soon fall in love and are finally found by the Colonel, upon which they reunite with their families and get ready to fly back to India.
 Upon reaching the airport, the Colonel promises to return Aditya's car to him by ship, while Aditya and Lucky bid farewell to Russia and the Colonel.